rana27tanmay/web3-wallet-connector/README.md

 # Web3 Wallet Connector 🔗

-A modern, production-ready Ethereum wallet connection interface built with React and TypeScript.
+A modern, production-ready Ethereum wallet connector built with React and TypeScript.
 Features a sleek Web3 design with glass morphism effects, smooth animations, and secure wallet integration.

 ## ✨ Features